-In addition to instructional costs, students pay other required fees each quarter.
-These include a registration fee, a technology fee and other charges.
+In addition to instructional costs, students pay other required fees each quarter, including registration, technology and U-PASS fees.
 Costs for textbooks and other course materials are extra.
 All course costs and other fees are due by the third Friday of the quarter.

 The program also requires the purchase of specific technology tools.
 See the Online Learning page for more details.

 Students in the program are strongly encouraged to fill out a Free Application for Federal Student Aid (FAFSA), which is required for many forms of aid, including scholarships and loans.
 For more information, visit the fee-based programs page of the Office of Student Financial Aid website.
 Fee-based students are not eligible for tuition exemptions or university grants, including the Husky Promise program.